-Have any stubborn fat you can’t seem to get rid of, no matter how much you diet and exercise?
-Liposuction at our Columbus, Ohio office is a foolproof solution.
+If you have any stubborn fat you can’t seem to get rid of, no matter how much you diet and exercise, liposuction at our Columbus, Ohio office is a foolproof solution.
 Here are some frequently asked questions about liposuction that may be able to help you determine whether or not it is the best option for you:

 Simply put, liposuction is an outpatient operation that removes pockets of fat.
 It works by suctioning out fat, almost like a vacuum cleaner.
 That said, liposuction is not a weight loss procedure.
 It is not safe to remove large amounts of fat with it, but it is perfect for contouring parts of the body, and for removing particular areas of fat that just won’t go away.

 Liposuction is a very versatile treatment option for excess fat, and because of this, it can be used to address numerous areas of the body.
 Lipo can treat the following areas: